gnebehay/schoselwette/wette/static/rules.markdown

 * You place a superbet on Uruguay
 * Uruguay wins
 * You get 6.0 * 2 = 12.0 hustler points
-* At the end of the tournament the player with most hustler points wins the goal (4% of pot)
+* At the end of the tournament the player with most hustler points wins the extra (4% of pot)

 ### Expert
-Player with most correct bets for one country wins this goal.
+Player with most correct bets for one country wins this extra.
 For example:

 * Russia plays Uruguay